 I used to be one of the first sailors up in the morning.
-Often at the crack of dawn.
-I would be there exchanging banter with fellow sailors across the anchorage in Piel harbour, often shivering clutching a cup of steaming hot tea, as the sun starts its long climb over Ingleborough (2372ft)— a truly wonderful sight.
+At the crack of dawn, I would have been there exchanging banter with fellow sailors across the anchorage in Piel harbour, shivering, clutching a cup of steaming hot tea as the sun climbed over the local hills.

-What has happened you might ask?
-Well, the answer is something totally silent and non-power-consuming: it’s my recently fitted charcoal stove, which runs happily through the night keeping me nice and warm but more importantly dry.
+What has happened, you might ask?
+Well, the answer is a recently fitted charcoal stove running silently through the night, keeping the boat warm and dry.